 Now, there's even more confusion with the vaccines.
 And even if you're fully vaccinated, things still aren't quite back to normal in many parts of the world.
 So, it would help if you still took precautions.

 Always have hand sanitizer nearby and a mask for protection:

 If you want to help yourself and your family remain calm and keep your mental health in good condition, you need to do some things to keep yourself busy and to keep your mind away from panic mode.
-The best advice for staying calm is to watch less news and do something interactive or immersive that takes your mind off problems.
+The best advice for staying calm is watching less news and doing something interactive or immersive that takes your mind off problems.

 Here's what you need to keep in mind and tell yourself constantly:

 This, too, will pass

 I am powerful enough to deal with this

 I will do at least one thing that makes me happy each day

 Distraction can be a positive thing, especially now, so don't be afraid to stay distracted...